 Of course I do.

-And in an independent conspiracy, internal conspiracy, to overthrow the Constitution of the Government.
+An independent conspiracy, internal conspiracy, to overthrow the Constitution of the government.

 You have evidence?

-Well, I I just I just look at the way things are going, and I I I look back to when Reagan was president and he was engaged in the large military buildup during that time.
+Well, I just look at the way things are going, and I look back to when Reagan was president and he was engaged in the large military buildup during that time.

-I just have a theory that the people who were behind the Soviet Union at that time uh decided they're not they're they were not gonna ride that horse to victory, so they decided they they'd have to take another approach.
+I just have a theory that the people who were behind the Soviet Union at that time decided they were not going to ride that horse to victory, so they decided they'd have to take another approach.

-And I think they set their sights of the Democratic Party, which was in power at the time, at least in Congress.
+And I think they set their sights with the Democratic Party, which was in power at the time, at least in Congress.

 Well, who's the biggest, baddest guy in the block?